Your personal data – what is it?

 The legal basis for processing your information will vary according to what data you have provided to us and for what purpose.
 We will only use your information to fulfil the relationship we hold with you and not for any other purpose.
 At the point of collection, we will explain why we are collecting the information and how it will be used.

-The following are the various legal bases under which we may process your personal data, in accordance with Article 6 of the GDPR: -
+The following are the various legal bases under which we may process your personal data, in accordance with Article 6 of the UK GDPR: -

 - Consent of the data subject so that we can keep you informed about news, events, activities, services and opportunities (this does not apply to our annual postal mailing - see legitimate interests below) and, to process your gift aid donations;